Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Introduction

-A reasonable discretization of the acoustic-gravity PDE forward model for the 1000~km long CSZ gives rise to a system with $\mathcal{O}\qty(10^{9})$ parameters that describe the dynamics of the earthquake-induced spatiotemporal seafloor motion.
-Scalable algorithms for large-scale inverse problems stemming from discretizations of PDEs have been developed and successfully employed for a number of challenging application problems.
-These include ice sheet dynamics~\cite{isaac2015scalable}, mantle convection~\cite{worthen2014towards}, poroelasticity~\cite{hesse2014joint}, atmospheric transport~\cite{flath2011fast}, ocean dynamics~\cite{kalmikov2014ocean}, tumor growth modeling~\cite{subramanian2020tumor}, and others.
-Typically, these algorithms rely on exploiting some low-dimensional structure of the map from parameters (inputs) to observations (outputs) in order to construct a cheaper-to-evaluate surrogate approximation of the high-fidelity model.
-Numerous surrogate modeling techniques exist, including Gaussian processes~\cite{kennedy2001bayesian}, radial basis functions~\cite{wild2008orbit}, projection-based model reduction~\cite{benner2015survey}, as well as machine learning techniques such as Fourier neural operators~\cite{li2021fourier}, derivative-informed neural operators~\cite{oleary2024dino}, and many others.
-Generally speaking, these techniques work well when the dynamics governed by the full-order PDE model can be well-approximated in a lower-dimensional solution manifold, which is indeed a feature inherent to many problems in science and engineering~\cite{ghattas2021learning}.
+An appropriate discretization of the acoustic--gravity PDE forward model for the $1000$~km long CSZ gives rise to a system with $\mathcal{O}(10^{9})$ inversion parameters describing the spatiotemporal earthquake-induced seafloor motion.
+Scalable methods for large-scale Bayesian inverse problems governed by PDEs with heterogeneous 3D inversion parameter fields have been developed and successfully employed for a number of challenging applications, including ice sheet flow~\cite{isaac2015scalable}, global seismology~\cite{Bui-ThanhGhattasMartinEtAl13}, poroelasticity~\cite{AlghamdiHesseChenEtAl21}, atmospheric transport~\cite{flath2011fast}, and ocean dynamics~\cite{kalmikov2014ocean}.
+Typically, these methods rely on exploiting the low-dimensional structure of the map from parameters (inputs) to observations (outputs) in order to facilitate scalable sampling from the posterior, or a Laplace approximation of it.
+Alternatively, surrogates of the map from parameters to either the observables or the data misfit functional can be constructed and used as proxies for the forward problem.
+Various surrogate methods exist, including Gaussian processes~\cite{kennedy2001bayesian}, radial basis functions~\cite{wild2008orbit}, projection-based model reduction~\cite{benner2015survey}, and polynomial chaos expansions \cite{MarzoukNajmRahn07,MarzoukXiu09}, as well as neural network-based surrogates such as Fourier neural operators~\cite{li2021fourier}, DeepONets~\cite{LuJinPangEtAl21}, and derivative-informed neural operators~\cite{oleary2024dino,CaoOLearyRoseberryGhattas2025}.
+Generally speaking, these techniques work well when the parameter-to-observable map can be well-approximated in a lower-dimensional manifold, which is indeed a feature inherent in many problems in science and engineering~\cite{ghattas2021learning}.